hasibzunair/RSUD20K/README.md

 v1: train/val/test has 54//19/11 videos group partitioned in street level from `videos`.

 v2: train/val/test has frames from `v1`.
+18762, 1008, 656 images.

 v3: 3,985 training images and labels, 14,792 unlabeled images.
+Some images dropped as no target objects.

 `bdss_4k`: 3,985 training images and labels, 126 validation images and labels from the train set itself.